ashtmMSFT/FoodTruckFinder/README.md

 - For food trucks missing lat/long data, approximate these coordinates based on the given address
 - Currently, depending on the lat/long the user provides, it is possible to see multiple entries/permits for the same type of truck which have only minor variations in their locations.
 Support a new CLI argument to trim these similar options when presenting results
 - Only show trucks currently open/on-site when a user is searching.
 (This would likely be difficult; though the dataset contains a "dayshours" column and some trucks have schedule info here, the field is not consistently populated)
+- Add support for showing a map which plots the user's location and the recommended nearby trucks